aazizi13/Machine-Learning-At-Scale/README.md

 # Machine-Learning-At-Scale
-This repository consists of machine learning on Big Data using Pyspark in Google Cloud Platform and Microsoft Azure DataBricks
+This repository consists of machine learning on Big Data using Pyspark in Microsoft Azure DataBricks.

+###
+Databricks notebooks are divided into multiple sections.